 Making Too Many Bets

-The problem with spreading yourself too thin is that many of the wagers are mutually exclusive, but many of the newer players will chance long odds with huge payouts.
+The problem with spreading yourself too thin is that many of the wagers are mutually exclusive.
+On the other hand, many of the newer players chance long odds with huge payouts.

 Unfortunately, the odds are long for a reason, and more often than not, chasing them will prove to be fool’s gold.

-Using the “Double up After a Loss” Strategy
+Using the “Double up After a Loss” Craps Strategy

 Employing a negative progression strategy is popular with games such as blackjack or sports betting.
 In this strategy, you simply keep doubling up your wagers until you win your desired result.
 The thinking is that the law of averages will eventually take over and you will not lose forever.